Condominium loans in Panama City Beach

 Most banks are unable to provide financing for condominium properties in Panama City Beach.
 Sometimes, these entities say that they can, but the truth often comes out about a week before closing that it will be impossible to grant the loan after all.
 Even so, there are a few banks that will grant loans for condos.
 There are advantages to different banks depending on the condominium you are financing and your individual situation.

+Bank Plus purchased FBT Mortgage.
 Kristen Blossman of FTB Mortgage is an expert in condominium properties on the gulf coast, and she has had the best condominium loan programs for well over a decade.
-For applicants with excellent credit and a good debt-to-income ratio, FTB Mortgage currently offers a 30 year fixed, three-year, five-year, or a ten-year arm.
+For applicants with excellent credit and a good debt-to-income ratio, FTB Mortgage currently offers several condo loan products.

 Regions Bank